 - Video-assisted thoracic surgery (VATS): Your surgeon inserts a long, thin tube with an attached camera through a small incision in your chest.
 This instrument is called a thoracoscope.
 Special instruments also are inserted through small incisions in the chest.
 Your surgeon operates while watching the video from the thoracoscope on high-resolution monitors in the operating room.

-- Robotic thoracic surgery: Like VATS, your surgeon can view the surgical site because a camera is inserted in the chest.
+- Robotic thoracic surgery: Like VATS, your surgeon is able to view the surgical site because a camera is inserted in the chest.
 Your surgeon operates at a console using controls that translate the surgeon’s hand, wrist and finger movements into movements of the instruments inserted in the chest.

 Open surgery methods are: